 6. Obtain a copy of the legally adopted budget and all amendments.

-Management provided us with a copy of the original budget.
-The District did not make any amendments to the budget.
+Management provided us with a copy of the original budget and the amended budget.

 7. Trace documentation for the adoption of the budget and approval of any amendments to the minute book, and report whether there are any exceptions.